Tormato: Release

-Tormato was released in the UK on 22 September 1978.
-Upon its release in the US, the album was broadcast in its entirety on WIOQ in Philadelphia at midnight on 29 September.
-It reached No. 8 on the UK Albums Chart and No. 10 on the US Billboard 200.
-On 25 August 1978, "Don't Kill the Whale" was released as a single in the UK which peaked at No. 36.
-Yes donated money for every copy of the single that was sold to Greenpeace, a charity helping to end large scale whale slaughter.
+Tormato was released on 22 September 1978.
+To support the launch in the United States, the album was broadcast in its entirety at midnight on 29 September by the Philadelphia radio station WIOQ-FM.
+The record was a major commercial success, peaking at number eight on the UK Albums Chart and number ten on the US Billboard 200.
+Prior to the album's arrival, "Don't Kill the Whale" was issued as the lead single on 25 August 1978, subsequently peaking at number 36 in the United Kingdom.
+Yes donated a portion of the royalties from each single sold to Greenpeace to support the organisation's campaigns against commercial whaling.